From career breakthroughs to professional milestones, explore how Leonardo DiCaprio made an impact.

 In May 2021, Leonardo DiCaprio pledged $43 million to enact conservation operations across the Galápagos Islands.

-Amidst the 2022 Russian invasion of Ukraine, media announced Leonardo DiCaprio donated $10 million to support Ukraine, though the accuracy of this amount was questioned.
+Amidst the 2022 Russian invasion of Ukraine, the media announced Leonardo DiCaprio donated $10 million to support Ukraine, although the news agency Associated Press suggested this amount was inaccurate.

-In 2023, Leonardo DiCaprio starred in Killers of the Flower Moon, which was critically and commercially successful.
+In 2023, Leonardo DiCaprio starred in Killers of the Flower Moon, which was a critically and commercially successful film.

 Basketball is a team sport played on a rectangular court...